WikiLeaks' 'cablegate' dump: 10 biggest revelations

 1. The Saudi King pressed for a U.S. attack on IranKing Abdullah, the aging ruler of Saudi Arabia, has repeatedly urged the U.S. to attack Iran—"cut off the head of the snake"—and destroy its nuclear facilities.
 It's not just Saudi Arabia, though.
 According to the cables, leaders in Israel, Jordan, and Bahrain have also called for military action against Iran.

 2. Iran may have North Korean missilesThe Islamic nation reportedly obtained missiles from North Korea capable of attacking Russia and Western Europe.
 Iran is said to have 19 North Korean BM-25 missiles, and officials warn the rockets might give Tehran "the building blocks" to build larger, long-range missiles on its own.

 3. The U.S. is in a nuclear standoff with PakistanThe U.S. has been trying to remove highly enriched uranium from a Pakistani research reactor for three years, fearing it could end up being used in a nuclear device.
 Pakistan has so far refused to grant access, as its officials worry that local media would portray the move "as the United States taking Pakistan's nuclear weapons."

 4. The U.S. has been secretly bombing YemenThe U.S. has launched covert missile attacks on terrorist targets in Yemen.
 But in a meeting with Gen. David Petraeus, Yemeni president Ali Abdullah Saleh says "we'll continue saying the bombs are ours, not yours."
 These air strikes killed several civilians, says Justin Elliott at Salon, and this revelation may yet "spark a backlash against Saleh."

 5. China has been cyber-attacking Google, the Dalai LamaThe cables confirm that Chinese cybe-terrorists were behind an intrusion into Google's computer systems last year.
 The attack prompted Google to withdraw from the country in March 2010.
 Chinese hackers have also broken into the U.S. government, businesses, and even the personal computer of the Dalai Lama, according to the leaked cables.

-The secretary of state issued a classified directive ordering U.S. diplomats to gather information on the leadership of the United Nations, including credit card numbers, DNA, fingerprints, and iris scans.
+6. Hillary Clinton has reportedly 'spied' on the U.N.The secretary of state issued a classified directive ordering U.S. diplomats to gather information on the leadership of the United Nations, including credit card numbers, DNA, fingerprints, and iris scans.
 Officials targeted included U.N.
 Secretary General Ban Ki Moon and representatives from China, Russia, France, and the U.K. This may violate international treaties, suggests The Guardian.

 7. Silvio Berlusconi and Vladimir Putin have a special relationshipThe friendship between the Italian and Russian prime ministers goes even deeper than previously thought, reports The Guardian.
 Cables detail the exchange of "lavish gifts," deals over lucrative energy contracts, and "the use by Berlusconi of a 'shadowy' Russian-speaking Italian go-between."

 8. Afghanistan VP carried $52 million in traveling moneyWhen Ahmed Zia Massoud, Afghanistan's vice president, made a trip to the United Arab Emirates last year, he was discovered to be in possession of $52 million in cash.
 In a cable, the American Embassy in Kabul confirmed Massoud was allowed to keep this "significant amount" without explaining why or how he came to be carrying it.
 Massoud denies carrying the cash.

 9. The U.S. bartered with Guantanamo prisoners The State Department was so desperate to empty Guantanamo Bay that it attempted to barter with various countries to take prisoners.
 Slovenia was told it might receive a visit from President Barack Obama if it accepted detainees, and the island nation of Kiribati was offered millions of dollars in incentives to accept Chinese Muslim prisoners.
 American diplomats suggested taking in prisoners would be "a low-cost way for Belgium to attain prominence in Europe."